 In a highly controversial move, the NLRB determined in two separate cases that despite well-settled precedent to the contrary, routine confidentiality instructions in connection with investigations into alleged employee misconduct may violate the National Labor Relations Act ("NLRA" or the "Act").
 Section 7 of the NLRA governs employees' rights in connection with collective bargaining and union representation in the private workplace.
 Section 7 provides employees with the "...right to selforganization, to form, join, or assist labor organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection...."
-Section 8 of the Act provides that "it shall be an unfair labor practice for an employer to interfere with, restrain, or coerce employees in the exercise of the rights guaranteed in Section 157 of this title.
+2 Section 8 of the Act provides that "it shall be an unfair labor practice for an employer to interfere with, restrain, or coerce employees in the exercise of the rights guaranteed in Section 157 of this title.'
 Notably, many private employers have an unfounded sense of security because they mistakenly believe that without unions in the workplace they are immune from NLRA liability.
 Unfortunately, such beliefs are misplaced because the liabilities associated with such violations of the NLRA apply to most private employers, even those with no union presence.
-Indeed, Section 7 protects concerted activity concerning terms and conditions of employment irrespective of whether employees are members of a unionized workforce.
+4 Indeed, Section 7 protects concerted activity concerning terms and conditions of employment irrespective of whether employees are members of a unionized workforce.
+5

 Most companies routinely provide employees with confidentiality instructions in connection with their investigation of employee misconduct, including complaints of workplace harassment and discrimination.
 Such instructions are often provided for various reasons, including encouraging cooperation and honesty from witnesses, and to protect such witnesses from retaliation.
 In fact, absent the capability of protecting the integrity of such investigations, an employer is distinctly handicapped in its ability to effectively conduct workplace investigations and remediate any workplace misconduct.
-Nevertheless, despite these and other well-grounded bases for seeking to maintain confidentiality, the NLRB found in two separate cases that generalized confidentiality policies violated employees' rights under the NLRA.

-In Hyundai America Shipping Agency and Banner Health Systems the NLRB continued its recent trend of upsetting well-settled employer policies by finding that an employer's "generalized concern" with protecting the integrity of investigations does not outweigh employees' Section 7 rights to discuss such investigations.
+Nevertheless, despite these and other well-grounded bases for seeking to maintain confidentiality, the NLRB found in two separate cases that generalized confidentiality policies violated employees' rights under the integrity of investigations does not outweigh employees' Section 7 rights to discuss such investigations.
 In Hyundai America Shipping Agency , the NLRB found that the employer's routine oral instruction to maintain confidentiality was enough to create a violation of

+In Hyundai America Shipping Agency 6 and Banner Health Systems 7 the NLRB continued its recent trend of upsetting well-settled employer policies by finding that an employer's "generalized concern" with protecting the

-Kimberly B. Malerba Section 8 of the Act.
+Section 8 of the Act.
 The Administrative Law Judge determined that it was the employer's responsibility in the first instance to assess whether in any specific situation the subject witnesses needed protection, evidence was in danger of being tampered with, testimony was likely to be fabricated, or whether such instructions would be necessary to prevent a cover up.
-The NLRB affirmed the Administrative Law Judge's finding, but stopped short of requiring employers to engage in this analysis in connection with each investigation.

-In Banner Health Systems , however, the NLRB went one step further.
-In Banner Health Systems , a hospital employee responsible for the proper sterilization of hospital equipment was provided with an instruction by his supervisor that he believed was improper.
+8 The NLRB affirmed the Administrative Law Judge's finding, but stopped short of requiring employers to engage in this analysis in connection with sible for the proper sterilization of hospital equipment was provided with an instruction by his supervisor that he believed was improper.
 As a result, he refused to comply with the directive and was reprimanded for his insubordination.
 The company investigated the propriety of his refusal to follow his supervisor's instruction and the employee was directed not to discuss the ongoing investigation with his coworkers.
-Despite that instruction, the employee did discuss the investigation with coworkers.
-Following the investigation, the employee was given "coaching" concerning his refusal to sterilize equipment as directed.
-The employee filed a charge with the NLRB alleging that the company's "coaching" was punishment for discussing the investigation with coworkers.
+Despite that instruction, the employee did discuss the investigation